-The programme, called “Kal ki Subah Humari Hai” or ‘Tomorrow is Ours” was hosted by WIEGO’s Delhi Focal City Coordinator, Shalini Sinha, on Air FM Rainbow station and also included expert guests from organizations, such as HomeNet South Asia (HNSA), Alliance of India Wastepickers (AIW), the Self-Employed Women’s Association (SEWA), and the National Alliance for Street Vendors of India (NASVI).
+The programme, called “Kal ki Subah Humari Hai” or ‘Tomorrow is Ours” was hosted by WIEGO’s Delhi Focal City Coordinator, Shalini Sinha, on Air FM Rainbow station and also included expert guests from organizations, such as HomeNet South Asia (HNSA), Alliance of India Wastepickers (AIW), the Self-Employed Women’s Association (SEWA), and the National Association of Street Vendors of India (NASVI).

 Ahmedabad, India: Choral Mauladia poses near by her cart where she sells vegetables at a local market.
 Street vendors face a number of difficulties, including harrassment from local officials and displacement by urban development projects.
 Given these threats, Choral joined the Self Employed Women's Association (SEWA), a trade union that works to secure the rights of workers in the informal sector.
 Photo: Paula Bronstein/Getty Images Reportage

 The programme took on issues rarely discussed in India’s mainstream media and gave the workers themselves an opportunity to speak about their experiences and work lives firsthand.
 The episodes were in Hindi, but highlights from the discussions include:

 - Sabina, a home-based worker, speaks of the difficulties of her work and the low earnings despite long hours.
 Listen to Episode 2 (in Hindi) and/or read “Myths & Facts about Home-based Workers”.